pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v9-0/index.md

 type: popular
 ---

 We have just published a new major version of CLI for Microsoft 365 v9.
 [CLI for Microsoft 365](https://aka.ms/cli-m365) is a cross-platform command-line tool that allows you to manage your Microsoft 365 tenant and SharePoint Framework projects.
-This major release introduces several new commands that will enhance the quality of your Microsoft 365 experience as well as a breaking change in the default login expiriance.
+This major release introduces several new commands that will enhance the quality of your Microsoft 365 experience as well as a breaking change in the default login experience.

 > Explore the [release notes](https://aka.ms/cli-m365/notes) to discover an array of exciting features and improvements that will revolutionize your Microsoft 365 journey.

 ## The new major version of CLI for Microsoft 365 – v9

 This major release is a reaction to an announcement that the PnP Management Shell multi-tenant app will be removed on September 9.
 Previously you were able to use this app to grant the needed permissions for your scripts or standard usage of CLI for Microsoft 365.
 Till now it was even used as the default login method.
-As mentioned at the beginning this multi-tenant app registration will be however deleted on September 9, 2024 which might have an impact on your existing scripts.
+The removal of this approach might have an impact on your existing scripts.
 Check the following [recording for more details](https://www.youtube.com/watch?v=VNgc4k_gCT0) on this announcement.
 Although using the PnP Management Shell was very convenient it wasn't the best approach that should be picked especially when running automated scripts on your tenant.
 This option will now go away to help customers to improve their security posture by encouraging the use of single-tenant app and just the scopes and permissions that are needed.
 CLI for Microsoft 365 already supports login over your own Entra app registration and we already have [guidance that will guide you through the process](https://pnp.github.io/cli-microsoft365/user-guide/using-own-identity).
 In this release, we introduced some features that might prove very helpful in adapting to this change.

-The most important change that had to be done was the way CLI for Microsoft 365 will perfomr default login.
-When running `m365 login` CLI will first check if you defined the `appId` which is now required to your own single tenant Entra app registration.
+The most important change that had to be done was the way CLI for Microsoft 365 will perform default login.
+When running `m365 login` CLI will first check if you defined the `appId` which is now required for your own single-tenant Microsoft Entra app registration.

 This may be either passed as the option like